Is commenting on blogs worth the effort?

 I don’t like keywords in signatures and generally don’t approve comments that include them.

 When I comment on other blogs, I always use my real name.
-Using keyword just seems too rude and as if I am only there to generate a link back to my blog.
+Using keywords just seems too rude – as if I’m only leaving a comment to generate a link back to my blog.

-If you are not sure what do, see what others are doing or err on the side of caution and use your name.
+If you are not sure what to do, see what others are doing or err on the side of caution and use your name.
+Using keywords is a sign of comment spam.

 4. The comment space is an opportunity to sell yourself and your blog